 - 1 egg

-- 1 teaspoon garlic minced or grated
+- 1 garlic clove finely minced or grated

-- 1 tablespoon scallions finely sliced (optional)
+- 1 tablespoon green onions finely chopped for garnishing (optional)

 Instructions